ra559/cis106/_homework/homework1.md

 Use the following template for your weekly report:
 ```
-# Week Report 0
+# Week Report 1
-## Summary of Presentation: Introduction to CIS 106
+## Summary of Presentation: Introduction to Linux
 Write your summary here

 ## Final Project Research Questions and answers